What I Like & Don't Like About My College Meal Plan

 Cons of a College Meal Plan

-This excitement for unlimited food does not last long however.
-As much as I love the stir-fry station and the various pizza, pasta, and French fry options, they soon get boring.
+This excitement for unlimited food does not last long, however.
+I love the stir-fry station and the various pizza, pasta, and French fry options, but they soon get boring.

-When it does get boring and you want to start trying food from the vast number of restaurants in town, it comes with a side of guilt and wasted money.
-While it is nice to have all your meals prepaid for, it also forces you to eat what seems like the same meal every day.
+When it gets boring, and you want to start trying food from the vast number of restaurants in town, it comes with guilt and wasted money.
+While having all your meals prepaid for is nice, it also forces you to eat what seems like the same meal every day.

 When you go to a school in a town that is known for its food options, it becomes a struggle.
-For me, I treated myself to eat out on weekends with my friends but by the end of the year, I especially found myself justifying my fine dining on weekdays because I just could not go for the same combination of chicken, rice, and peas another night.
-And this is with school dining that is top ranked in the country.
+For me, I treated myself to eat out on weekends with my friends, but by the end of the year, I especially found myself justifying my fine dining on weekdays because I could not go for the same combination of chicken, rice, and peas another night.
+This is with school dining, which is top-ranked in the country.

 Conclusions

-The meal plan, including swipes, is great when you need a quick and easy meal throughout the week, even if these meals do start to repeat themselves.
-I loved the fact that a personalized omelet became a staple for me in the mornings, and I definitely miss that privilege now that I am home and in charge of making my own breakfasts.
+The meal plan, including swipes, is great when you need a quick and easy meal throughout the week, even if they start repeating themselves.
+I loved that a personalized omelet became a staple for me in the mornings, and I miss that privilege now that I am home and in charge of making my own breakfasts.

 There is also no responsibility in a dining hall to prepare or clean up after your meals, taking all the chores away from us students.
 That said, there is no “requesting your favorite risotto dish” from your mom on a day when you really need it.

-That is why when you are having that post midterm study craving, you look towards the local Italian restaurant instead of the dining hall, creating a sense of guilt from a meal wasted.
-There may be no solution other than enjoying the free seconds, thirds, and fourths you are able to get until the next year when you are no longer a freshman, and therefore no longer get your swipes.
+That is why when you have that post-midterm study craving, you look towards the local Italian restaurant instead of the dining hall, creating a sense of guilt from a wasted meal.
+There may be no solution other than enjoying the free seconds, thirds, and fourths you can get until the next year when you are no longer a freshman and, therefore, no longer get your swipes.

 Comments